EDMdesigner/email-generator-docs/README.md

 ## Making requests

 Our API is super simple.
-You have to make a HTTP POST request to the following url from your backend:
+You have to make a HTTP POST request with a `Content-Type: application/json` header to the following url from your backend:

 ```
 https://api.emailml.com/v1/<YOUR_API_KEY>/email-html